A blue sky dotted with clouds over green and lush wetlands

 North Carolina’s rare mountain bogs, fed by groundwater, are at risk after a 2023 Supreme Court decision.
 (Getty)

-The decision leaves millions of valuable acres of wetlands at risk nationwide, according to a preliminary analysis by Adam Gold of Environmental Defense Fund.
+The decision leaves millions of valuable acres of wetlands at risk nationwide, according to an analysis by Adam Gold of Environmental Defense Fund.
 Many states do not have strong wetlands protections, and some, such as North Carolina, in legislation backed by real estate interests, have rolled back their protection to match the court’s decision.

 A map of non-tidal wetland area in the U.S.